 See the Screening section of the Traumatic Brain Injury (Adults) Evidence Map for relevant evidence, expert opinion, and client/patient perspective.

-Screening is conducted by the speech-language pathologist, audiologist, or other professionals on the interdisciplinary care team, to identify possible areas of deficits following a traumatic brain injury (TBI).
+Audiologists and SLPs conduct screening to identify possible deficits following a TBI.
 Screening is typically completed prior to conducting more comprehensive evaluations.
-Screening does not provide a detailed description of the severity and characteristics of deficits resulting from TBI, but rather identifies the need for further assessment.
-Screening may result in recommendations for rescreening, for comprehensive assessments, or for referral for other examinations or services.
+Screening does not provide a detailed description of the severity and characteristics of deficits resulting from TBI but, rather, identifies the need for further assessment.

 Speech, Language, Cognitive-Communication, and Swallowing Screening